This page is intended to provide information for developers that are creating software to output or read Cabrillo format log files.

 QSO: 14042 CW 1997-11-03 0101 N5KO 1211 B 74 SCV KA5WSS/ARR 1071 A 74 ON QSO: 14042 CW 1997-11-03 0102 N5KO 1212 B 74 SCV NJ2L 1122 B 81 WNY QSO: 14042 CW 1997-11-03 0102 N5KO 1213 B 74 SCV K9ZO 902 A 69 IL

-- While the specification implies fixed columns for all data, this is not an absolute requirement.
+While the specification implies fixed columns for all data, this is not a requirement.
 Most contest sponsors accept any space or tab character as a delimiter between data.
 The major contest sponsors such as CQ and ARRL do accept space or tab as a delimiter.
 I.e., data does not need to be in specific columns.

 NAME: Trey Garlough ADDRESS: 7375 Oak Ridge Road ADDRESS: Aptos, CA 95003 ADDRESS: USA